 Feature Hostinger A2 Hosting

-Free Domain Yes, on Premium and Business plans No
+Free Domain On Premium plan and above

-Free SSL Certificate Yes Yes
+Free SSL Certificate

 Control Panel hPanel cPanel

-Email Accounts 1 on Single,
+Email Accounts 1 – 100 Unlimited

-Free Site Migration Yes Yes
+Free Site Migration

-Money-Back Guarantee 30 Days Anytime
+Money-Back Guarantee 30 Days Anytime (full refund within 30 days, prorated refund after 30 days)

 The Race Was Close, but Hostinger Performed Slightly Better

 Both Hostinger and A2 Hosting include SSD storage and full support for Cloudflare CDN on all plans, but that’s about as far as similarities go.
-The most important distinction between the two is that Hostinger uses LiteSpeed technology and caching on all servers, whereas A2 makes you pay extra for these features.
+The most important distinction between the two is that Hostinger uses LiteSpeed technology and caching on all servers, whereas A2 Hosting makes you pay extra for these features.

 LiteSpeed is arguably the fastest web server for WordPress, which is why it’s slowly replacing the more traditional Apache.
 With Hostinger, you have access to a LiteSpeed web server and an automatic caching function regardless of the plan you choose.
 With A2 Hosting, you’re stuck with Apache unless you go for the more expensive Turbo Boost or Turbo Max plans.

-A2 Hosting's GTmetrix results
+A2 Hosting GTmetrix results

 I expected A2 Hosting to perform well, but I was still impressed with the results